mithralaya/Konnect/README.md

 # Konnect
-Quick way to run frequent and long linux or OSX commands
+Quick way to run frequent and long linux or OSX commands.

 **Problem:** Things like SSH may have domain name or IP address with location to key, are difficult to remember and long to type.